PseudoSyntax/Ubuntu-20.04-Kernel-Setup-Instructions/README.md

 **===MAKE SURE KEYS ARE REVOKED:===**

-go into the .config file using, >sudo vi .config
+go into the .config file using,

+>sudo nano .config

 Type this to activate search